Chocolate protein pudding is the perfect afternoon snack or healthy dessert!

 Ingredients

-- 2 tbs. cacao powder - or cocoa powder
+- 2 tablespoon cacao powder - or cocoa powder

 - 3/4-1 cup milk of choice - cold

-- 1 tbs. almond butter or coconut butter - see post for nut free suggestions
+- 1 tablespoon almond butter or coconut butter - see post for nut free suggestions

 Instructions

-- Combine the protein powder, cacao powder and milk in a bowl.
+- Combine 1 serving protein powder, 2 tablespoons cacao powder (or cocoa powder) and 3/4 cups milk in a bowl.
 Stir well until most of the lumps are fully removed.
-Start with 3/4 cup of dairy free milk and add a little at a time so it doesn’t get too runny.
+Check the consistency and add up to an additional 1/4 cup of milk if needed (1 tablespoon at a time).

-- Once the lumps are gone, add the creamy almond butter or melted coconut butter and stir well until you have a pudding consistency.
+- Once the lumps are gone, add 1 tablespoon creamy almond butter, peanut butter or melted coconut butter and stir well until you have a pudding consistency.

 - Refrigerate up to 8 hours or serve immediately.